Cyberworm plaguing the Middle East is similar to attacks on the U.S.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Virus Attacks Networks In Iran And Elsewhere".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Virus Attacks Networks In Iran And Elsewhere".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.